uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

 The content generation process involves discovering or inventing a new way of looking at or framing the problem.
 Examples of such tasks include solving a math problem that requires a novel application of a formula, writing a joke or a riddle, creating a new genre or style of writing, or developing a scientific hypothesis or a philosophical argument.
-Text generation models struggle at such tasks, as they *lack the ability* to make creative leaps or think in a controlled and rational manner.
+Text generation models struggle at such tasks, as they *lack the ability* to make these creative leaps.

 <br>